graphql-python/graphene/README.md

 - **Django:** Automatic *Django model* mapping to Graphene Types.
 Check a fully working [Django](http://github.com/graphql-python/swapi-graphene) implementation

-*But, what is supported in this Python version?* **Everything**: Interfaces, ObjectTypes, Mutations and Relay (Nodes, Connections and Mutations).
+*What is supported in this Python version?* **Everything**: Interfaces, ObjectTypes, Mutations, Scalars, Unions and Relay (Nodes, Connections and Mutations).

 ## Installation